 If still in good condition, save gift tissue for future use.
 If the gift tissue is plain, you can recycle it.
 However, if the gift tissue has glitter or a metallic sheen, toss it in the garbage.

-Rigid plastics, like clamshells, are not included in your curbside recycling program and as of recently cannot be taken to a recycling depot either.
+Rigid plastics, like clamshells, are not included in your curbside recycling program.
 Toss them in the garbage.

 Materials such as bubble wrap and packing peanuts can be reused.
 Your local shipping store may take them.
 Bubble wrap and packing peanuts are not included in your curbside recycling program, but can be recycled at depots throughout the region.
 Materials that cannot be reused or recycled will have to be thrown in the garbage.